Subin-Vidhu/2024/Python Programming Basics/Readme.md

 - Strings are sequences of characters, such as `"Hello"`, `"World"`, `"Python"`, etc.

+  - You can use single quotes `'` or double quotes `"` to create strings.

+  - You can use triple quotes `'''` or `"""` to create multi-line strings.

+  - You can concatenate strings using the `+` operator.

+  - You can repeat strings using the `*` operator.

+  - You can access individual characters in a string using indexing.

+  - You can slice strings to get a substring.

+  - Strings are immutable, which means that you cannot change the value of a string once it is created.

+  - You can convert a string to uppercase or lowercase using the `upper()` and `lower()` methods.

+  - You can remove whitespace from the beginning and end of a string using the `strip()` method.

+  - You can split a string into a list of substrings using the `split()` method.

+  - You can join a list of strings into a single string using the `join()` method.

+  - You can format strings using the `format()` method.

+  - You can check if a string contains a substring using the `in` operator.

+  - You can compare strings using comparison operators, such as `==`, `!=`, `<`, `>`, `<=`, and `>=`.

+  - You can get the length of a string using the `len()` function.

+  - You can convert a string to an integer or float using the `int()` and `float()` functions.

+  - You can check if a string is numeric using the `isnumeric()` method.

+  - You can check if a string is alphabetic using the `isalpha()` method.

+  - You can check if a string is alphanumeric using the `isalnum()` method.

+  - You can check if a string is in title case using the `istitle()` method.

+  - You can check if a string is in uppercase using the `isupper()` method.

+  - You can check if a string is in lowercase using the `islower()` method.

+  - You can check if a string starts with a substring using the `startswith()` method.

+  - You can check if a string ends with a substring using the `endswith()` method.

+  - You can replace substrings in a string using the `replace()` method.

+  - You can find the index of a substring in a string using the `find()` method.

+  - You can count the occurrences of a substring in a string using the `count()` method.

+  - You can check if a string is empty using the `bool()` function.

+  - You can check if a string is a valid identifier using the `isidentifier()` method.

+  - You can check if a string is a valid number using the `isnumeric()`, `isdecimal()`, `isdigit()`, `isdecimal

+  - f-strings are a new way to format strings in Python 3.6 and later.
+They are prefixed with an `f` or `F` and contain expressions inside curly braces `{}`.

+    - example:

+        ```python
+        name = "Alice"
+        age = 30
+        print(f"My name is {name} and I am {age} years old.")
+        ```
+   - Escape characters are used to include special characters in strings, such as newline `\n`, tab `\t`, backslash `\\`, etc.

+     - example:

+        ```python
+        print("Hello\nWorld") # prints Hello on one line and World on the next line
+        print("Hello\tWorld") # prints Hello and World separated by a tab
+        print("Hello\\World")   # prints Hello\World
+        print("Hello\rWorld") # prints World on top of Hello - carriage return.
+It moves the cursor to the beginning of the line.
+It is used to overwrite the text.
+More examples:

+        print("Hello\bWorld") # prints HelWorld - backspace.
+It moves the cursor one character back.
+It is used to delete the character before the cursor.
+More examples:

+        print("Hello\fWorld") # prints HelloWorld - form feed.
+It moves the cursor to the next page.
+It is used to separate the text.
+More examples:

+        print("Hello\vWorld") # prints HelloWorld - vertical tab.
+It moves the cursor to the next line.
+It is used to separate the text.
+More examples:

+        print("Hello\aWorld") # prints HelloWorld - alert.
+It produces a sound.
+More examples:

+        ```

 - Lists are ordered collections of items, such as `[1, 2, 3]`, `["a", "b", "c"]`, etc.

 - Tuples are ordered collections of items that cannot be modified, such as `(1, 2, 3)`, `("a", "b", "c")`, etc.